Identify your top-performing organic, paid, and dark posts

 - Visualize your social metrics and website goals side-by-side.

 - Apply tags (manually or automatically) to your posts for further segmentation.

 - Build reports and export content for your team.

-- Click Select Connection and then select an individual connection (social profile) from the drop-down menu.
+- Select Select Connection and select an individual connection (social profile) from the list.

-Experiment with filters to narrow in on your content, and find the best way to report on your data.
+Use filters to display key metrics for specific posts.
 You can filter by date to run monthly reports, filter by post type to view only video content, or filter by boosted to separate organic content from paid.